 The cost of all programs excludes spending money, just as college tuition and fees in the U.S. do not include spending money.
-The amount of spending money your student needs will vary greatly depending in which country/city they will be studying, as well as their individual spending habits.
+The amount of spending money your student needs will vary greatly depending on in which country/city they will be studying, as well as their individual spending habits.
 Some students plan on traveling extensively on weekends and during breaks; this requires much more money.
-Also, depending on how frequently s/he eats out and how many souvenirs they purchase will determine the amount of spending money necessary for their time overseas.
+Also, how frequently s/he eats out and how many souvenirs they purchase will affect the amount of spending money necessary for their time overseas.

 While working with your student to determine this amount, take into consideration exchange rates.

 If your student would like some advice on the subject, encourage him/her to post a question on our Facebook page so students who have studied in the same cities can offer their personal recommendations.
 Our Facebook group is a good resource for your student to ask any other logistical questions s/he may have about living abroad, especially in a particular city/country.

 - Are there scholarships available?